-Establishing a stand-alone selling price under ASC 606 has been saved
+Establishing standalone selling price for tech companies has been saved

-Software revenue recognition has become increasingly complicated for many companies.
-Accordingly, for many software companies, applying the new standard, ASC 606, may be challenging.
-We provide answers to a broad range of questions that may arise regarding one especially complex area—establishing a stand-alone selling price (SSP).
+As revenue recognition becomes increasingly complicated for many software companies, applying the standard (ASC 606) may be challenging.
+Our Technology Alert series address a broad range of questions that may arise regarding one especially complex area: establishing standalone selling price (SSP).

-Estimating stand-alone selling price for term-based licenses and post-contract customer support
+Estimating standalone selling prices for term-based licenses and post-contract customer support

-Estimating the SSP of performance obligations is one area of increased complexity and challenge for software companies.
-This is due to the fact that in some cases, typical observable data such as pricing from stand-alone sales or contractually stated prices may not exist for one or more performance obligations.
-We believe that in many such cases, reasonably available observable data other than stand-alone sales or contractually stated prices may nonetheless exist and may be used to determine the SSP.
+Estimating the standalone selling prices of performance obligations is one area of increased complexity and challenge for software companies under ASC 606, particularly for term-based licenses and postcontract customer support (PCS).
+This is because, in some cases, observable pricing from standalone sales or contractually stated prices may not exist for one or more performance obligations.
+We believe that in many such cases, reasonably available observable data other than standalone sales or contractually stated prices may nonetheless exist and may be used to determine the SSP.

-For technology and software companies applying the new revenue recognition standard, this Technology alert offers a series of examples to illustrate this point, showing how the SSP may be estimated in various scenarios.
+For technology and software companies applying the revenue recognition standard, this Technology Alert offers a series of examples to illustrate this point, showing how the SSPs for term-based licenses and PCS may be estimated in various scenarios.

-As discussed in previous Technology alerts, establishing the SSP is an area of increased complexity for software companies as they implement the requirements of the new revenue recognition standard.
+As discussed in previous Technology Alerts, establishing the SSP is an area of increased complexity for software companies as they implement the requirements of the revenue recognition standard.

 Various factors contribute to this challenge such as:

-- Lack of stand-alone sales for one or more goods or services, and
+- Lack of standalone sales for one or more goods or services

-This Technology alert delves into the specifics of using a “value relationship” to determine the SSP when pricing is highly variable or uncertain but a pricing interdependency may nonetheless be identified between two or more goods and services.
+This Technology Alert delves into the specifics of using the residual approach to determine the SSPs for software licenses and post-contract customer support when pricing is highly variable or uncertain and a “value relationship” exists.

 Deloitte Accounting Research Tool (DART)